dosco/graphjin/docs/website/docs/example.md

 ## Add validations

-Validations can be added in the database schema this way nothing can bypass them and put bad invalid data into your database.
+Validations can be added in the database schema -- this way nothing can bypass them and put invalid data into your database.

 ```sql
 CREATE TABLE products (